 All articles in Biomedical Letters are published in full Open Access.
 An article processing charge (APC) is applied to all regular articles; all foreign authors are asked to pay $150 US dollars and the local authors $90 US dollars per processed paper for production cost and Open Access fees.
 Rejected articles are free of charge.
 There are no surcharges based on the length of an article, figures or supplementary data.

-The corresponding author should also submit a covering latter with the subject of submission of article entitled "give the title of article" and statement of novelty in present study.
+The corresponding author should also submit a cover latter with the subject of submission of article entitled "give the title of article" and statement of novelty in present study.

 The submitted articles should be divided into the following sections;